 - Toss cold butter cubes into the dry ingredients and, using a pastry cutter or your fingers, mix in the cold butter until you have a mixture of flat pieces and crumbly, pea sized bits of butter mixed into the flour.

-- ALTERNATIVE FOOD PROCESSOR INSTRUCTIONS: Place cubed butter in the freezer for 10-15 minutes while you get all your other ingredients together.
-Measure all of your dry ingredients into the bowl of your food processor.
+- ALTERNATIVE FOOD PROCESSOR INSTRUCTIONS: Measure all of your dry ingredients into the bowl of your food processor.
 Pulse a few times to mix.
-Add chilled butter to the dry ingredients and pulse 5-6 times, or until most of the butter is in pea sized, or smaller, pieces.
+Add cold butter to the dry ingredients and pulse 5-6 times, or until most of the butter is in pea sized, or smaller, pieces.
 Pour into a mixing bowl and proceed with the rest of the instructions.

 - Make a well in the center of the mixture and add the cold buttermilk.
 Gently bring the wet and dry together until you have a fairly uniform, loose dough.
 The flour won't look all mixed in and that's okay.
 It will come together.